algoan/pubsub/examples/google-pubsub/README.md

 gcloud components update
 ````

-You can also run the emulator using Docker:
+Alternatively, you can run the emulator using Docker:

 ```shell
 docker pull google/cloud-sdk:emulators